vorachet/apigw-mvp/README.md

 Vorachet Jaronsawas, <aot@script-conductive.com>

-This project provides a sequence of MVP for simplified API Gateway using NodeJS, MongoDB, and MySQL.
+This project provides a sequence of MVP devlopment of a simplified API Gateway using NodeJS, MongoDB, and MySQL stack.

 Thanks James Neilson for asking me to demonstrate the example of 2-days software engineering work to deliver the working example of API gateway.